 Coupled with their blatant on-stage rapport, their music is honest, charming, and straight to the point.
 The sound of ten instruments emanates from only two, providing their audiences with a flabbergasting performance that is dripping with energy and boasts a broad range of influences from Shetland folk, to Arabic hip hop, to Irish trad, to Scandinavian jazz.
 Mental.

 Performing in front of huge audiences of 5000+ whilst collaborating with Danish popstar Lukas Graham at Tonder Festival has armed them with a natural stage presence that they carry from strength to strength.
 They also featured in the BBC’s ‘Shetland’ drama twice, appeared on multiple TV broadcasts for BBC Alba, and provided the music for an advert by clothing giant Anthropologie.
-Once upon a time their musical prowess even saw them grace the stage and collaborate with inimitable weirdos, The Banana Sessions.
+Their last tour of Australia saw venues fit to burst at the National Folk Festival in Canberra before entertaining crowds far and wide from Melbourne to Perth.

 Without doubt – Couper and Oakes are a full throttle force to be reckoned with.